-Access Drive Time and Driving Distance in MBO
+Access Drive Time and Driving Distance in Map Business Online Standard

-Whenever you notice this shape you can conduct a Drive Time Driving Distance query.
+Whenever you notice this shape you can conduct a Drive Time/Distance query.

-Access the Drive Time Driving Distance icon from the main Toolbar.
+Access the Drive Time Driving Distance icon from the main Toolbar under Search Tools.
 Find the Circle with the Binoculars icon and use that drop down arrow to its right.
-There’s the icon.
+There’s the Drive Time/Distance icon.
+The Search Tool for drive time works like a radius map.
+You could think of it as a way to calculate a drive time radius.

-You can also access this tool when you plot a point on the map.
-One way of plotting a point is to enter an address in the address-bar and click the binoculars.
+You can also access this tool when you plot a point on your drive time maps.
+One way of plotting a point is to enter an address in the address-bar (upper left above the toolbar) and click the binoculars.
 Look for a small toolbar under the plotted map point.
-Notice the DTDD tool icon second from the left.
+Notice the Drive Time/Distance tool icon is included.
+Drop a point and build a drive time map.

-There’s yet another Drive Time Driving Distance toolbar option when you use the Draw Tools located on the main toolbar.
-Click the drop down arrow, scroll down to the bottom option – a map pin – and manually drop a mappoint anywhere on the map.
-There it is – that DTDD icon again.
+There’s yet another Drive Time/Distance toolbar option when you use the Draw Tools located on the main toolbar.
+Click the drop down arrow, scroll down to the bottom option – a map pin – and manually drop a MapPoint anywhere on the map.
+There it is again, that Drive Time/Distance Query icon.

-Using any of the DTDD buttons lets you establish a polygon on the map that represents the distance or time you can cover if you travel outwards from a central point in all directions along the road network.
-The resulting polygon is the area covered considering the turn restrictions, speed limits, one ways and two ways, regular streets and highways, your virtual vehicle will have to travel over for the specified distance or time.
-Like any other MBO map object, you can choose to fill or shade the object with various colors or leave the polygon transparent.
+Using any of the Drive Time/Distance buttons lets you establish a polygon on the map that represents the distance or time you can cover if you travel outwards from a central point in all directions along the road network.
+The resulting polygon is the area covered taking into consideration the turn restrictions, speed limits, one ways and two ways, regular streets and highways, that your virtual vehicle will have to travel over for the specified distance or time.
+Like any other MapBusinessOnline map object, you can choose to fill or shade the object with various colors or leave the polygon transparent.
 You can also adjust the line thicknesses.
+The drive time polygon is jagged, that’s how you can tell a drive time polygon from a radius map.

-All DTDD polygons are query-able.
+All Drive Time/Distance polygons are query-able.
 Click the binoculars to search for data within the polygon boundary.
 Save that file with a unique name and work with that query result.
 Export the data, plan a route from the data, or filter the data to develop a more refined list.

 Companies, non-profits, and governments can all benefit from drive time distance queries.
 Here are a few query examples: